 We spent some time in the Disneyland Story attraction, allowing me to augment my substantial store of completely useless Disney knowledge still further.
 There was a sneak preview video of forthcoming attractions running on loop, with information on the Autopia ride (which everyone knows about) and then a brief picture of another which was quickly obscured by a big "CONFIDENTIAL" marker.
 I wonder what it might be!

 The park map describes Golden Mickeys as a twenty five minute awards show that's also a musical celebration of Disney's best loved films, songs and characters.
 The whole thing was narrated in Chinese, albeit with music sung in English, but as far as I could tell there was no obvious awards presentation.
 The show was, instead, a collection of staged Disney songs with one or two additions that I hadn't heard before.
 The quality of the music and dance was absolutely first rate, and as with the Lion King earlier in the day it was among the best I have seen in a theme park anywhere, second only to the shows at Tokyo DisneySea.

 We had already decided to wait for the firework show at the end of the day, reasoning (correctly) that the Chinese are the undisputed masters of pyrotechnics.
 This necessitated a little waiting around; George went off to explore the various shops, while I notched up five more rides on Space Mountain.
-Photographing fireworks is pretty close to impossible without a tripod and a seriously good lens, but I've tried my best.
-I have seen good fireworks before, but these were in a league of their own.
+I had seen good fireworks before, but these were in a league of their own.
 It was intriguing to notice their relative proximity to the flight path from Hong Kong International airport; it must be really cool to watch fireworks from a plane!